 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-A VCUG test usually takes about 30 minutes.
+The test usually takes about 30 minutes.

 The amount of radiation given during a VCUG is very small.
 The medical benefits far outweigh the small amount of radiation exposure.
-Families should discuss any concerns with the medical team.
+If you have concerns or questions, talk with your child’s care team.

 A VCUG test can be uncomfortable.
 The insertion of the catheter and filling of the bladder with liquid can cause discomfort.

-A VCUG can seem embarrassing and unnatural for children and teens because they are used to going to the bathroom in private.
-A parent can usually stay in the room with the patient.
-Also, families can ask for a child life specialist to be there during the procedure.
+You may be able to stay in the room with the patient.
+Also, you can ask for a child life specialist to be there during the test.

-Some patients have discomfort during urination after the procedure.
+Your child may experience discomfort during urination after the procedure.
 This feeling usually gets better in less than 12 hours.

 The radiologist will interpret the results.
 Then, they’ll send them to the doctor who ordered the VCUG.
 Your child’s care team will review the results with you at the next appointment.